mumairofficial/khalilstemmler-website-2019/src/pages/articles/uml-cheatsheet.md

 published: true
 ---

-I found this UML cheat sheet [on the internet](https://yetanotherchris.dev/cheatsheet/uml-cheat-sheet/) a few months ago.
+I found this UML cheat sheet [on the internet](https://yetanotherchris.dev/cheatsheet/uml-cheat-sheet/) for class diagrams a few months ago.

 It's pretty handy.
 I ended up printing it out and putting it up in my workspace.